OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 To simulate an attack, inject your own JavaScript into the WebView with an interception proxy.
 Attempt to access local storage and any native methods and properties that might be exposed to the JavaScript context.

 In a real-world scenario, JavaScript can only be injected through a permanent backend Cross-Site Scripting vulnerability or a man-in-the-middle attack.
-See the OWASP [XSS cheat sheet](https://goo.gl/x1mMMj "XSS (Cross Site Scripting) Prevention Cheat Sheet") and the chapter for more information.
+See the OWASP [XSS cheat sheet](https://goo.gl/x1mMMj ) and the chapter for more information.

 ### References